adamggrim/textwarp/README.md

 # Textwarp

-`textwarp` is a lightweight Python package for manipulating clipboard text from the console.
-It can convert to camel case, capitalize, convert between straight and curly quotes, convert between hyphens and dashes, convert to kebab case, convert to lowercase, convert to Pascal case, rearrange punctuation and quotation marks, convert to snake case and convert to uppercase.
+`textwarp` is a lightweight Python package that modifies clipboard text from the console.
+For a given clipboard text string, `textwarp` applies a conversion function and copies the modified string to the clipboard.

 ## Requirements